lmeadors/git-wf/git-and-svn.md

 That second command is non-intuitive.
 Here's how I think of it: Push *null* to the `scary` branch on `origin`.

+> NOTE: If someone else deletes a remote branch, you may still see references to it in `git branch -a` - if you do, you can clean up your local repository by running `git remote prune origin` - this will delete all stale remote-tracking branches under origin.

 To verify that the branches are as expected, you can ask git about ALL branches like this:

     $ git branch -a